Sazz07/sazz.academy-client/README.md

 * Also used react toastify,
 HeroIcons.
 * I have used React Router.
-* Used React Recharts for making the Statistics Page.
 * I have also used conditional rendering.
 * I have used firebase.